Making plans for your finances in Portugal

-At the Portugal Property Guide, we recommend using a currency specialist, such as our partner Smart Currency Exchange, to make your transfers instead.
-This enables you to access up-to-the-minute exchange rates that can save you up to 4% on your property purchase.
-They will also be able to offer you dedicated guidance and numerous resources to help you maximise your budget and minimise your risks – protecting you against continuous currency fluctuations.
-Find out how much Smart Currency Exchange could save you today by downloading their free guide.
+At the Portugal Property Guide, we recommend using the services of a currency specialist, such as our trusted partner Smart Currency Exchange, to make your overseas transfers.
+Their team of dedicated traders will take the time to understand your requirements and timeframes.
+This enables them to help you maximise your budget and improve your finances in Portugal.
+They can offer solutions that minimise your risk exposure when sending your euros to Portugal.
+Find out how Smart Currency Exchange could protect your budget by downloading their free guide.

-It will be incredibly important to assess any tax implications of your residential status and ensure you are paying correctly.

-It will be incredibly important to assess any tax implications of your residential status and ensure you are paying correctly – you don’t want to end up paying tax in both Portugal and the UK, or failing to pay in either region, and being heavily fined for this.
+It’s incredibly important to assess any tax implications of your residential status and ensure you are paying tax correctly.
+After all, you don’t want to end up paying tax in both Portugal and the UK!
+Similarly, failing to pay in either region could result in heavy fines.

-You will also need to ensure you are aware about all HMRC regulations that may affect you, as well as other areas such as inheritance tax.
-Speaking to an expert will ensure you understand exactly what you need to do, and that you do not forgot anything.
+You will need to ensure you are aware about all the HMRC regulations that may affect you.
+Additionally, other areas such as inheritance tax could have an impact on your plans.
+Speaking to an expert will ensure you understand exactly what you need to do, and help you ensure you don’t forget anything.
 Speak to a trusted IFA today.

-Your finances will continue to affect you throughout your property purchase process and move to Portugal – and even after.
-There is a lot to think about, from drawing your pension and maintaining your life in Portugal.
-Make sure you know exactly how much money you need to pay your mortgage and any other bills or regular payments.
-Research into the different costs of living in Portugal and the UK is also essential; you will generally find Portugal to be much cheaper than the UK.
+Your finances in Portugal will continue to be very important throughout the property purchase process, when you first move there, and beyond.
+There is a lot to think about, from drawing your pension to maintaining your lifestyle in Portugal.
+You will want to make sure you know exactly how much money you need to pay your mortgage and all of your other bills and regular payments.

 Save money when buying overseas